smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

 1. Make sure to understand the [API multiple calls](/chainlink-functions/tutorials/api-multiple-calls/) guide.

 1. Make sure your subscription has enough LINK to pay for your requests.
-Read [Get Subscription details](/chainlink-functions/resources/subscriptions#get-subscription-details) to learn how to check your subscription balance.
+See the [Get Subscription Details](/chainlink-functions/resources/subscriptions#get-subscription-details) page to learn how to check your subscription balance.
 If your subscription runs out of LINK, follow the [Fund a Subscription](/chainlink-functions/resources/subscriptions#fund-a-subscription) guide.

 1. **Check out the correct branch before you try this tutorial:** Each tutorial is stored in a separate branch of the [Chainlink Functions Starter Kit](https://github.com/smartcontractkit/functions-hardhat-starter-kit) repository.